Goal - To develop a web-document that includes the following kinds of materials/information:

 Your name, degree and school it was earned at, position title and institution served, any previous research/publications you have carried out related to this person you have written.

-Contact Kevin E. Lawson, Director of the Ph.D. program in Educational Studies.
+Contact Kevin E. Lawson, Professor of Christian Education.